swyxio/spark-joy/README.md

 - https://woobro.design/
 - https://pimpmydrawing.com/
 - https://www.drawkit.io/ Hand-drawn vector illustration resources for your next project
-- https://www.isometriclove.com/ Cute Isometric Objects For Your Design
 - https://www.karthiksrinivas.in/charco  A set of 16 handcrafted illustrations for your web & app projects.
 This set includes categories like 404 error, no internet connection, no service, fatal error, page not found, something went wrong, under construction and many more.
 - https://www.veila.me/freebies/scandinavian-houses-free-vector-images
 - https://absurd.design/